-A Place Called Home for the Holidays
+Adopt a Family: Home for the Holidays

 A snowy winter festival at APCH where thousands of children get to play in the snow on our athletic field, enjoy cocoa and scones, meet Santa Claus, and receive books, toys, clothing, music, art supplies and other gifts that we have collected over the prior three months.